Kholeka98/Kholeka_Sibiya_Portfolio/README.md

 ### Project Overview
 Develop a machine learning model to accurately predict customer churn in a telecommunications company.
 By analyzing customer demographic information, service usage patterns, and historical churn data, the goal is to identify factors contributing to churn and build a predictive model that can proactively identify at-risk customers.
 The ultimate objective is to help the company reduce churn rates, improve customer retention, and enhance overall business profitability.

+**Skills**: Data Cleaning, Exploratory Data Analysis,  Data Visualization, Feature Selection, Model building, and Model Evaluation.

 ## [Project 6: Tableau Project Portfolio](https://public.tableau.com/app/profile/kholeka.sibiya/vizzes)
 ### Project Overview
 To showcase a diverse collection of Tableau projects that demonstrate my proficiency in data visualization and analysis, as well as my ability to derive insights from various datasets.
 Through this portfolio, I aim to share my expertise in transforming complex data into visually appealing and informative dashboards, while also highlighting my creative approach to solving real-world problems through data-driven decision-making.

-**Skills**: Data Visualization, Data Cleaning, ETL and Data Manipulation
+**Skills**: Data Cleaning, Data Visualization,  ETL and Data Manipulation.